 Thanks Charles and Bigfoot for your help.
 I do believe you guys are right.

-COGCC should add the definition of a deadman to their definition's at the their web-site.
+COGCC should add the definition of a deadman to their definitions at their website.

-I'm also kind of surprised that this term is used in a inspection report but is not listed in the oil and gas rules for the state of Colorado.
+I’m also kind of surprised that this term is used in an inspection report but is not listed in the oil and gas rules for the state of Colorado.

-Usually their are 3 deadman per well spaced out like tricycle wheels.
-Lots of times when they pull a well and shut it down, they can leave some and this can be really bad on farm machine.
+Usually there are 3 deadmen per well spaced out like tricycle wheels.
+Lots of times when they pull a well and shut it down, they can leave some, and this can be really bad on farm machinery.
 So, you have to call to get them all removed.
-Make sure they dug them out as they are very deep with a plate like thing on the bottom.
-I have seen some deadman cut off just below the ground level and it's really easy to hook some farm equipment on them.
+Make sure they dug them out as they are very deep with a plate-like thing on the bottom.
+I have seen some deadmen cut off just below the ground level, and it’s really easy to hook some farm equipment on them.

 Virginia: